joshkitt/cloud-certification/aws/aws-csaa.md

 - Tables with primary key
 - Items are like a rows
 - Attribute is like a column
-- Item max is 400kb
+- Item (key and value combined) max is 400kb

 Provisioned Throughput
 - Read Capacity Units